 General information about overlaps between applications and grants

 Your application must not cover costs for purposes that are already funded by the Swedish Research Council or any other funding body.
 Overlaps with other grants or applications may impact on the grant amount you are awarded, or be a reason for us to reject your application.

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
 You cannot simultaneously apply for an international postdoc grant in medicine and health, humanities and social sciences, or artistic research.
-You may apply for this grant if you have already applied for an international postdoc grant within development research, but if both applications are approved you will need to choose one of the grants.
-Other restrictions on the grants you may apply for during the same year are shown in on the page "Several grants simultaneously Opens in new window.".
+On the other hand, you may apply for an international postdoc grant in development research, but if both applications are approved you will need to choose one of the grants.
+Further information about the grants you may apply for during the same year are shown in on the page "Several grants simultaneously Opens in new window.".